vu-rdm-tech/site_copy/getting-started/known-bugs.md

 # Known bugs and workarounds

-### - Publication: Clicking on a DOI of a new published dataset leads to a "Page not Found" error
-We are working with SURF to fix this bug.
-If possible defer submitting a dataset for publication until the bug is fixed.

-If time is of the essence please let us know via your data steward so we can prioritize fixing your dataset DOI.

 ### - Special Characters (space): a space in folder names prevent the accessibility of a metadata form
 If a folder path contains a space (e.g. `research-ub-test/dataset1/first experiment`), clicking on the metadata button in that folder leads to a "Page not Found" error.